Doug Shipman

-Doug Shipman is an American politician and civic leader who is the president of the Atlanta City Council.
-He assumed office in January 2022 after being elected in December 2021.
+Doug Shipman is an American politician and civic leader who served as president of the Atlanta City Council from January 2022 to January 2026 after being elected in December 2021.
 Shipman previously held leadership positions in cultural and nonprofit organizations in Atlanta.

 Early life and education

 Shipman grew up in the rural area of Bull Shoals, Arkansas.
 He moved to Atlanta to attend Emory University, where he graduated magna cum laude in 1995 with a bachelor’s degree in political science and economics.
 He later earned a Master of Theological Studies degree from the Harvard Divinity School and a Master of Public Policy degree from the Harvard Kennedy School.

 Career

 From 2007 to 2015, Shipman was the founding CEO of the National Center for Civil and Human Rights.
 In this role, he oversaw the design, construction, and launch of the center.

 Shipman served as CEO of BCG BrightHouse Consulting from 2015 to 2017.
-He was the President and CEO of the Woodruff Arts Center from 2017 to 2020.
+He was the president and CEO of the Woodruff Arts Center from 2017 to 2020.